Consumers shift again, flummoxing big retailers like Target

 Target’s quarterly financial report comes a day after shares of rival Walmart tumbled about 17% for similar reasons after it posted quarterly results.
 Both companies missed profit expectations by a wide margin.
 Shares of Walmart fell another 8% Wednesday.

-Shares of Target Corp. plunged 27%, the biggest one-day sell-off since the Black Monday market crash of 1987.
+Shares of Target Corp. closed Wednesday down 25%, the biggest one-day sell-off since the Black Monday market crash of 1987.

 What hasn’t changed is the willingness of Americans to spend, even with inflation hovering near four-decade highs.
 Target said that revenue rose 4% to $24.83 billon in its most recent quarter, which was a little better than expected.